-The First Peoples Dialogue Forum was an integral part of the community engagement process to ensure that Aboriginal and Torres Strait Islander voices were influential in developing Sustainable Sydney 2030-2050.
+The First Peoples Dialogue Forum was an integral part of the community engagement process to ensure that Aboriginal and Torres Strait Islander voices were influential in developing Sustainable Sydney 2030-2050 Continuing the Vision.
 The Aboriginal and Torres Strait Islander Advisory Panel was also briefed and invited to participate in workshops and forums.